pmcgrenery/WxBrief/README.md

 [StackOverflow Clear Leaflet Map Layers](https://stackoverflow.com/questions/28646317/how-to-remove-all-layers-and-features-from-map).
 Code from this post was used to clear map layers.

 [Rainviewer API example](https://github.com/rainviewer/rainviewer-api-example).
 This code from the Rainviewer API documentation was used to implement the weather radar and satellite picture animations on the radar map.

+[Leaflet Providers](https://github.com/leaflet-extras/leaflet-providers).
+This code was downloaded and included in the project as per the documentation instructions.
+This code was used to simplify the addition of Mapbox map tiles to the Leaflet map.

 # Acknowledgements